Rate Increase Information – 2017

 Most people do not realize the amount of water quality testing required by the US EPA and the Indiana Department of Environmental Management (IDEM).
 Every single day of the year one of Borden Tri-County Regional Water District’s state certified operators runs a variety of water quality tests on our lake water, finished water, and distribution system water.
 The lake water is what is gravity fed into our treatment plant, finished water is what we pump out of our plant to our customers, and distribution system water is checked at various locations through out our system.
 The test results for each test are logged on a monthly operating report that is submitted to IDEM for their review at the end of each month.

 The water quality tests that BTC Water personnel conduct on our water daily include: lake water – turbidity, alkalinity, pH, temperature, and manganese; finished water – turbidity, alkalinity, ph, manganese, and temperature.
-In addition to these tests, BTC Water licensed operators also test: finished water – chlorine (total) and chlorine (free residual); distribution system water – chlorine (total), chlorine (free residual) and fluoride.
+In addition to these tests, BTC Water licensed operators also test: finished water – chlorine (total) and chlorine (free residual); distribution system water – chlorine (total), chlorine (free residual) and fluoride (fluoride testing information is provided by the company we purchase water from).
 Each of these test results, as well as many other system flows, pressures, and tank levels, are logged each and every day of the year.

 In addition to these routine tests, BTC Water is also required to have many other tests ran by a state certified laboratory.
 At least 10 samples per month are taken at various points around our distribution system to test for total coli form (bacteria).
 We are also required to test for 20 inorganic compounds, 35 synthetic organic compounds, 24 volatile organic compounds, nitrates, radio nuclides, lead & copper, sodium, total trihalomehtane, halocetic acids, and a variety of un-regulated contaminants.
 The frequency of this required testing, and the maximum levels of each substance considered safe, is established by the United States Environmental Protection Agency and IDEM.
 These regulatory agencies also establish public notice rules if the maximum levels are exceeded.